fsstudio-team/ZeroSimROSUnity/README.md

   * Ubuntu 18.04 or 20.04 (may work on MacOS or Windows but currently untested)
   * Unity 2020.x or greater
   * ROS Melodic (ZeroSim provides a pre-built Docker container for ROS functionality https://hub.docker.com/r/zerodog/zerosim_ros_vnc)
+    * Note: Melodic is our primary development setup, but ZeroSim has reportedly be reported to run on Noetic and ROS2.

 ### Setting up a new Unity Project